-Although bathrooms are statistically the most dangerous room in the home, there’s no reason that yours should be!
-Take steps to improve the safety of your bathroom with bathing and toilet aids, bars and handles, nonslip floor coverings, and seats and benches.
-You should also ensure that help is never too far away by installing a phone or other alert system and asking others for help if you need it.
+Take steps to improve the safety of your bathroom with bathing and toilet aids, bars and handles, non-slip floor coverings, and seats and benches.
+You should also ensure that help is never too far away by installing a phone or other alert system and asking others for help.
 As your home becomes safer, your confidence will grow, and you’ll suddenly find your bathroom is a more enjoyable place to be.

 Addressing Physical Concerns

 Bathroom safety is also supported by awareness of physical concerns and limitations.
 For older adults or persons who have caregivers, the importance of standing, a steady walking gait, and balance is important to remaining independent.
 Building confidence in physical abilities builds confidence and self-esteem.
 Click here for access to an article about care receiving and caregiving called Caregiving: Self-Esteem and the Importance of Standing Up for Yourself.

 Dellinger, A.M., & Stevens, J.A.
 (2006) The injury problem amont older adults: mortality, morbidity and costs.
 Journal of Safety Research, 37, 519-522.
 Doi: 10/1016/j.jst.2006.10.001.